 From enquiry to final report

-The review starts with fit, scope and practical questions, then turns public evidence and owner input into a structured written commercial audit with SWOT analysis and practical actions.
+The review starts with fit, scope and practical questions, then turns public evidence and owner input into a structured customer journey view with competitor context and practical actions.

 The workflow